aiyu221b3/decoy_exp/README.md

 ## Limitations

 Decoy is deliberately small.
 The Investigator currently has limited reasoning capacity, the financial dynamics are simplified, and the learning is tabular.
-The goal is not to solve deception or MARL, but to provide a controlled environment where learning dynamics can be inspected.
+The goal is not to solve deception or MARL, but to provide a controlled environment where learning dynamics can be inspected.`multi_learning_curve.csv` couldn't be added since the file is too big.

 ## Future Scope